 DOD-to-VA Transition Assistance (VA/VHA 2020 Story - Index Person: John Thomson)

 Technical Sergeant John Thomson has separated from the US Air Force due to personal health and family hardship after a career with long overseas deployments.
-He is delighted to be able to rejoin his wife, Sarah, and son, Jameson.
-His many deployments have been physically and emotionally hard on John.
-He was diagnosed with PTSD, which contributed to his decision to leave the military.
+He is delighted at the idea of rejoining his wife, Sarah, and son, Jameson.
+His many deployments have been physically and emotionally difficult.
+A PTSD diagnosis contributed to his decision to leave the military.
 John’s deployments have also been hard on his family.
 During his absences, Sarah became addicted to opioids and doctors grew concerned about Jameson’s frequent trips to the emergency room for asthma attacks and physical injuries, including some that appeared to be self-inflicted.

-Primarily because of those family crises, John decides to leave the military without completing the normal one- to two-year Transition Assistance Plan (TAP).
+Primarily because of those family crises, John decided to leave the military without completing the normal one- to two-year Transition Assistance Plan (TAP).
 His transition counselor now has the challenge of supporting John, Sarah, and Jameson as they transition without receiving the routine preparation that families normally get.
 Such preparation would have been particularly helpful in this case since it is so complex.

 Adult Opioid (MITATAC 2019 Story - Index Person: Sarah Thomson)

 When Sarah Thomson was 27 years old, she divorced Air Force Sergeant John Thomson.
 That resulted in her becoming the single mother of Jameson Thomson, age 7.
 Sarah and Jameson now live just above the poverty line in a tiny apartment in a run-down, non-rent-controlled building in Temperance, MI.
 Her ex-husband is living in a homeless shelter in another state and is not able to contribute financially or in any other way to help his ex-wife or son.